matzeeg3/traefik_reverse_proxy_netcam/dyndns_andowndomain/readme.md

 13. run the following command inside of the directory you upload the files
    * sudo docker-compose up -d

-Now you can enjoy your reverse Proxy with LetsEncrypt certificate
+Now you can enjoy your reverse Proxy with LetsEncrypt certificate.